yashs662/rust_kanban/README.md

   Feel free to make a pull request or make a new issue, I am open to suggestions ✌️ I currently do not own a Mac so I am unable to test the app on Mac, if you can test it on Mac, please let me know if there are any issues.
 ## TODO
+- [ ] Improve performance/optimize code (card view can take upwards of 1ms to render)
 - [ ] Allow for more mouse Interactions (Dragging cards maybe?)
-- [ ] Allow Card to be modified in Card View
 - [ ] Implement Cloud saves (Google drive maybe? as I am not going to host a server)
 - [ ] Implement animations for UI elements
 - [ ] Implement a way to sync with other services like notion
 - [ ] Write Tests
 - [ ] Add a Tutorial for new users (Preferably in the app itself with animations and highlighting of UI elements)
 ## Completed Features
+- [x] Allow Card to be modified in Card View
 - [x] Implement a way to add custom colors (Theme support)
 - [x] Implement a way to interact with the kanban board using the mouse (Clicking, Scrolling are supported as of now)
 - [x] Added ability to export kanban data to JSON